 With supervisor approval, employees can use vacation, sick and bonus leave to account for time not worked.

 Employees can also request to change from the 24 hours of regular Community Service Leave to the 36 hours of Literacy, Tutoring, and Mentoring Community Service Leave (CSL) to support children in a virtual or partially in-person academic setting.
 Complete the Community Service Leave (CSL) for Literacy, Tutoring, Mentoring Request Form to request this option.

 If they have exhausted all their leave, the COVID-19 Leave Bank is another option.
-More details on how to apply will be released soon on the Human Resources website.
+Reference COVID-19 Leave Bank webpage for additional details.

 In addition, employees are encouraged to reach out to the Employee Assistance Program (EAP) for resources to address child/elder care issues.

 If I am subject to a quarantine, isolation or exposed to someone who tested positive for COVID-19 and is awaiting a diagnosis, what options are available to me?

 Employees should continue to complete the daily Niner Health Check.
 Based on their responses, employees will be given instructions.

 They may also apply for consideration of Paid Administrative Leave (PAL).
 Reference the section below for more detail.

 Employees who exhaust all available leave, including their own leave accruals and any PAL granted, may contact the Benefits Office at Benefits@uncc.edu, 704-687-8134 to request consideration for the COVID-19 Shared Leave Bank.

 - As of Jan.
 1, 2021, employees may receive limited COVID-19 paid administrative leave under the following conditions: